noema-git/airbnb-analysis/README.md

 *Guest included

-## Thanks, Authors, Acknowledgementsresults <a name="thanks"></a>
+## Thanks, Authors, Acknowledgements <a name="thanks"></a>

-The source for the data is Inside Airbnb which was imported to Kaggle [here] (https://www.kaggle.com/chriskue/munich-airbnb-data).
+The source for the data is Inside Airbnb which was imported to Kaggle [here](https://www.kaggle.com/chriskue/munich-airbnb-data).
-And there is also a Kernel on Kaggle with this analysis [here] (https://www.kaggle.com/chriskue/airbnb-analysis-munich).
+And there is also a Kernel on Kaggle with this analysis [here](https://www.kaggle.com/chriskue/airbnb-analysis-munich).

 The content is available under the GNU General Public License v3.0.